-Whilst every essential oil has beneficial properties of its own, the effectiveness of some oils in dealing with nerve pain is more than others.
+Whilst every essential oil has beneficial properties of its own, the effectiveness of some oils in dealing with nerve pain like pinched nerves is more than others.
 In my humble experience, some oils work well for nerve discomfort, while others are more suited to dealing with muscle or joint conditions.
-When dealing with nerve pain, here are a few of the options to consider.
+When dealing with nerve pain, the lamiaceae family are a reliable source to consider.

 14 Essential Oils To Get Rid Of Nerve Pain